IS BUSTIN’ A CAP REALLY FUNDAMENTAL — SOUTH CENTRAL

 OTHER STUFF TO DO

-The Sports Museum of Los Angeles is Gary Cypres‘s private museum and open by invitation only (although the website allows you to contact him and, I suppose, ask for one).
+The Sports Museum of Los Angeles is Gary Cypres‘s private museum and is open by invitation only (although the website allows you to contact him and, I suppose, ask for one).
 Open to the public but I don’t believe in yearlong operation is Scare LA, a Halloween haunted house.

 More appealing to me than both of those is the Los Amigos Mall.
 Los Amigos Mall is an indoor/outdoor swap meet.
 It’s not nearly as big as a lot that you find in the city but it makes up for its small size with an arcade, a CD store (selling mostly Mexican and other Latino music), many food options, and a stage, Estrellas de los Amigos, that hosts live music on Sundays.